iangrigiani/rotrix/MOBILE_README.md

 - Gravity flips
 - Game over

-### Ads (AdMob)
-Ads are configured but use test ad IDs by default.
-To enable real ads:

-1. Create an AdMob account
-2. Create ad units in AdMob console
-3. Update `src/native/ads.js` with your ad unit IDs
-4. Set `isTesting: false` in ad options

 ### In-App Purchases
 The purchase system is set up as a placeholder.
 To implement: